eclipse-theia/theia-website/src/docs/user_ai.md

 Note that some agents come with several prompt variants, you can choose the active variant in the drop down box.
 To create user-defined variants, browse to the prompt templates directory and create/copy a new file starting with the same id as the default prompt of an agent.

 Variables and functions can be used in prompts.
 Variables are replaced with context-specific information at the time of the request (e.g., the currently selected text), while functions can trigger actions or retrieve additional information.
-You can find an overview of all global variables in the "Variables" tab of the AI Configuration View and agent-specific variables in the agent's configuration.
+You can find an overview of all global variables in the **Variables** category of the AI Configuration view and agent-specific variables in the agent's configuration.

 Variables are used with the following syntax: